Singularities of Hermitian-Yang-Mills connections and Harder-Narasimhan-Seshadri filtrations: Proof of the main results

 Lemma \ref{lem3-24} implies that an algebraic tangent cone is always torsion free.
-But it is far from unique.
+It is also easy to see an algebraic tangent cone always exists.
 For instance, one way to obtain an algebraic tangent cone is by first taking $(p^*\E^*)^*$, and then restrict to $p^{-1}(0)$.
 We will show how to calculate this algebraic tangent cone by examples in Section \ref{section3-4}.
-In general we expect the following